Greg Mancz: 2014

-He moved to center for the 2014 season to replace the recently graduated Zac Kerin.
+Mancz moved to center for the 2014 season to replace the recently graduated Zac Kerin.
 In July 2014, Mancz was named to the watch lists for both the Rimington Trophy, which is given to the best center in college football, and the Lombardi Award, which is awarded to the best lineman or linebacker in college football.
 Also in July 2014, he was named a nominee for the Allstate AFCA Good Works Team for the second year in a row.

 He started the first nine games of the regular season before missing the last three games due to a knee injury.
-He then returned as a starter in the team's GoDaddy Bowl victory over Arkansas State.
+Mancz then returned as a starter in the team's GoDaddy Bowl victory over Arkansas State.
 The Rockets finished the year with a 9–4 record, including the bowl victory.
 The Rockets offense led the MAC in scoring offense, total offense and rushing offense in 2014.

-He was named a Second-team All-American by the Football Writers Association of America (FWAA).
+He was named a second-team All-American by the Football Writers Association of America (FWAA).
 He was the only player from the MAC to be named to the FWAA All-American team that year and was also the first Toledo player to be named an All-American since Eric Page in 2011.
 He also won the Vern Smith Leadership Award, which is given to the best player in the MAC.
-He was the first offensive lineman to ever win the Vern Smith Leadership Award and the first Toledo player since Bruce Gradkowski in 2005 to win the award.
-Mancz earned First-team All-MAC and Academic All-MAC honors as well.
+Mancz was the first offensive lineman to ever win the Vern Smith Leadership Award and the first Toledo player since Bruce Gradkowski in 2005 to win the award.
+He earned First-team All-MAC and Academic All-MAC honors as well.
 He also won Toledo football's Jim Nicholson Award, which is given to "the player contributing the most toward the success of the team".
-He was a team captain in 2014 and was also made a permanent team captain.
+Mancz was a team captain in 2014 and was also made a permanent team captain.

-Mancz was a finalist for the 2014 Wuerffel Trophy, which is given to the college football player "who combines outstanding community service with athletic and academic achievement".
+He was a finalist for the 2014 Wuerffel Trophy, which is given to the college football player "who combines outstanding community service with athletic and academic achievement".
 He was also a semifinalist for the 2014 William V. Campbell Trophy, which is given to the best scholar-athlete in the nation.
 In May 2015, he received the MAC's Medal of Excellence Award, which is given annually to one male and one female member from the graduating class of each school in the conference.

 Mancz accepted an invitation to play in the 2015 East-West Shrine Game as part of the West Team.
 However, he did not play in the game as he suffered a shoulder injury during the second day of Shrine Game practices.

+He was inducted into the University of Toledo's athletic hall of fame in 2020.